Han languages: Records

+The Chinese histories describe the Samhan as culturally significantly different from the peoples of the northern part of the peninsula.

-The Chinese histories state that Jinhan had a different language from Mahan, listing some Jinhan words said to be shared with the Chinese state of Qin, from which the Jinhan claimed to be refugees (a claim discounted by most historians).
+They state that Jinhan had a different language from Mahan, listing some Jinhan words said to be shared with the Chinese state of Qin, from which the Jinhan claimed to be refugees (a claim discounted by most historians).

 The two accounts differ on the relationship between the languages of Byeonhan and Jinhan, with the Records of the Three Kingdoms describing them as similar, but the Book of the Later Han referring to differences.

 The Records of the Three Kingdoms also gives phonographic transcriptions in Chinese characters of names of settlements, 54 in Mahan and 12 each in Byeonhan and Jinhan.

 Some of these names appear to include suffixes: